dionisggr/devmap-api/README.md

 The app's functionality includes:
 * Every User
   * May create an account
-  * May browse public suggestion lists
+  * May browse projects and issues
-  * May read full movie information
 * Registered User
-  * May edit and delete their account
+  * May manage their account
-  * May create, edit and delete their lists
+  * May manage their projects and issues
-  * May generate suggestions from other lists
-  * May search for any movie
 * Admin
-  * May see a list of all users
+  * May manage the list of all users
-    * May create, edit and delete any user
-  * May see a list of all lists
-    * May create, edit and delete any list
+  * May manage any project and issue

 ---